-

 - Browse all tools exposed by a server with their descriptions and parameter schemas

-- JSON view — write raw JSON arguments with live validation hints (missing required fields, unknown properties)
+- JSON view: write raw JSON arguments with live validation hints (missing required fields, unknown properties)

-- Run tools and see syntax-highlighted results
+- Run tools and see syntax-highlighted results; press Ctrl+Enter to run without leaving the keyboard

-- Previous calls — the last 6 calls per tool are shown inline with one-click re-run
+- Previous calls: the last 6 calls per tool are shown inline with one-click re-run

 Resources